 Following our pioneering test last year, the amount of VR streaming events going live is ramping up enormously.
 Olympic Broadcasting Services delivered 85 hours of live VR content alone to a total of 14 Rights Holding Broadcaster organisations, representing 31 territories.The NBA announced in October that it will produce one game a week in the format.
 The amount of sports organisations investigating the technology is rising all the time and includes the likes of NASCAR, the NFL, and UEFA.

 It’s not just sports either, as other tent-pole, big-ticket live events are also being cued up for coverage.
-USA Today live streamed Donald Trump’s inauguration as US President on Friday 20th January as the first live stream event featured on its VRtually There channel.
+USA Today live streamed Donald Trump’s inauguration as US President as the first live stream event featured on its VRtually There channel.

 A good quality 360-degree video will typically be encoded at around 20-30Mbps using the H.264 codec.
 That means that maintaining the feeling of immersion over current networks requires clever technology, such as the Tiledmedia VR Streaming technology we utilise in our end to end VR streaming solution.
 This concentrates on providing high quality video in the user’s field of view, and not the whole 360-degree image.
 This allows quality to be maintained over much lower bandwidths.